Borouge Data Protection Notice

-(i) assessing and processing any requests, applications or orders made by you for any products;
+(i) to assess and process any requests, applications or orders made by you for any products;

-(ii) facilitating the continuation or termination of your business relationship with any of the entities of the Borouge Group;
+(ii) to facilitate the continuation or termination of your business relationship with any of the entities of the Borouge Group;

 (iii) creating and maintaining the profile or account in our system database for internal records and reference;

-(v) facilitating and carrying our due diligence checks;
+(v) to facilitate and carry our due diligence checks;

 (c) Vendor / Service Provider

-(i) managing project tenders or the supply of goods;
+(i) to manage project tenders or the supply of goods;

-(iii) complying with any applicable rules, laws and regulations, codes of practice or guidelines or to assist in law enforcement and investigations by relevant authorities (which includes disclosure to regulatory bodies or audit checks); and/or
+(iii) to comply with any applicable rules, laws and regulations, codes of practice or guidelines or to assist in law enforcement and investigations by relevant authorities (which includes disclosure to regulatory bodies or audit checks); and/or

 (d) Candidate for employment

 If you submit an application to us as a candidate for employment: